Pupil Premium Spending

 Attendance

 We use effective communication between teaching, pastoral and SEND staff to support attendance (and progress and attainment).
-The local authority are supporting us tackle persistent absence with meetings between parents, pastoral staff and the attendance enforcement officer to create a contract around attendance.
+The local authority is supporting us in tackling persistent absence with meetings between parents, pastoral staff and the attendance enforcement officer to create a contract around attendance.
 We have extended the hours of the in-school attendance officer, to address the increased demand post pandemic.
-We have also increased the hours of the pastoral secretary.
-Attendance is increasing, with attendance above national levels in 2022/23.
-Persistent absence is reducing, and was below national levels in 2022/23.
+This has led to attendance increasing in relation to national figures, with attendance 0.9% above national levels in 2023/24.
+We won an FFT attendance award in Spring term 2024 as we had attendance levels of the top 25% of schools.
+Attendance for students who are ever6 was in line with national averages.
+Persistent absence is reducing, and was below national levels in 2023/24 for all students, and for students in year 7,8,9 and 11.
+However we still aim to further reduce persistent absence.

 Breakfast club provides a settled start to the day, with staff supporting students with organisation and homework.
 We have appointed designated teachers to run breakfast club and altered our focus to be three pronged: calm and organised start to the day; homework support; revision.
 This supports attendance and attainment.

-We have a fulltime mental health practitioner and a team of mentors, who work with individuals to support attendance and engagement in learning.
+We have a full-time mental health practitioner and a team of mentors, who work with individuals to support attendance and engagement in learning.
+Each of these people have particular expertise that can ensure appropriate referrals, dependant on student’s individual needs.

 Routines through the hive switch